 The standing committees of the Joint Faculty Assembly participate in the governance of the college and university.
 Below are descriptions of the committees' charges and links to their SharePoint sites.

 The Academic Curriculum Committee oversees the quality and functioning of the academic curricula of majors, minors, and programs, and any other credit-bearing opportunities other than areas relating to the Common Curriculum.

 Academic Planning and Budget Committee (APBC)

-The Academic Planning and Budget Committee represents the faculty in the joint insitutional strategic planning process and advises the provost on matters of budgeting and long-range programmatic, fiscal, and personnel planning for the academic areas.
+The Academic Planning and Budget Committee represents the faculty in the joint institutional strategic planning process and advises the provost on matters of budgeting and long-range programmatic, fiscal and personnel planning for the academic areas.
 Although the committee regularly considers those matters referred to it by the provost, it may also respond to charges given it by the Faculty Senate and may initiate its own studies.
-The committee is charged with seeing that curricular planning meets the institutional missions and vissions of the College and University.
+The committee is charged with seeing that curricular planning meets the institutional missions and visions of the College and University.

 Coordinating Committee for Academic Policies and Standards (CCAPS)

 The members for the Coordination of Academic Policies and Standards reviews and makes recommendations regarding new academic policies and standards or changes in existing academic policies and standards.
 In addition, the work of the Academic Curriculum Committee, Common Curriculum Committee, Academic Budget and Planning Committee, and Program Assessment Committee with regard to proposed new academic programs.